The Luxury of Air Conditioning: Our Homeowner’s Guide to Cost, Types, Size & Common Repairs

 High Humidity: Part of the job of an air conditioner is to remove the humidity inside the home.
 If you are still feeling sticky and humid in the living room, that’s a problem.
 An air conditioner repair technician in New Albany, IN can diagnose humidity issues relatively quickly and determine whether you need a quick recalibration or an additional whole-house dehumidifier to support your ac unit.

 Water Leaks or Pooling Water: Your air conditioner uses refrigerant to cool your home.
 Some level of condensation is completely normal, but no liquid should accumulate or leak out of the unit.
 Any time you see pooled water or an active leak around the unit, it’s a sign that something isn’t right.
 You need an air conditioner repair as soon as possible.
-Don’t wait to call as sometimes leaks can cause serious damage to your home.
+Don’t wait to call as sometimes leaks can cause serious damage to your home and you may need to get your home insurance involved.

 Bad Odors: If you smell unpleasant odors from any part of your HVAC system, you’ll want to deal with the issue before it becomes seriously stinky.
 Generally, this doesn’t require an air conditioning repair.
 Usually it just means the unit needs a professional cleaning and tune-up of the AC unit itself.
 Other times, it might be something in the duct work, which can be cleared out with a thorough duct cleaning.